-As a business owner, you’ll already be dealing with a variety of consumption taxes, including GST tax.
-Each type of tax comes with its own unique attributes and requirements, and GST is no different.
+As a retail business owner, you’ll already be dealing with a variety of consumption taxes, including GST.
+Each type of tax comes with its own unique attributes and requirements and GST is no different.
 Understanding how this type of tax works is essential, especially if you offer your goods and services to people living in other countries.

 What is GST?

-Goods and Services Tax is a form of value-added tax levied on most goods and services sold to the general public.
+Goods and services tax is a form of value-added tax levied on most products sold to the general public.
 This particular tax is usually paid by consumers; it is then passed on to the government by the business offering the goods and services.
 In a nutshell, goods and service tax is another source of revenue for the government.